paychex/LibreChat/azure-deploy/README.md

 8. **AAD Grant Consent**: Please make that the App ID that has been provided has Admin Consent grant to the Microsoft Graph User.Read API.

 9. **Network Security**: This script deploys Azure Resources such as Container Apps inside Virtual Network with private IP address.
 Necessary DNS configuration must be made if custom DNS server is used.

+10. **API Management**: In this repo, API Management is used an interface to connect to Azure OpenAI endpoint.
+The APIM endpoint needs to point to AZURE_OPENAI_API_INSTANCE_NAME="<APIM Instance name>.azure-api.net/AzureOpenAI/deployments" in the containerapp-config.env.
+The APIM needs to use Key Authentication with key name being "api-key".

 ## Execution with Secrets and Config Files